 Get a Bermudian wedding cake from bakeries like Sweet SAAK Bakery and Crow Lane Bakery Express.
 Tradition dictates one for the bride (usually decorated in silver leaf) and one for the groom (done up in gold leaf).
 They’re both topped with cedar saplings, which the couple is supposed to plant to signify their new life together.

-Many venues are ideal for intimate weddings in Bermuda, whether that’s just you two and an officiator or a few dozen guests.
+Many venues are ideal for intimate island weddings in Bermuda, whether that’s just you two and an officiator or a few dozen guests.
 Look for spaces that won’t overwhelm your small group.
 Consider weddings onboard ships or in secluded coves, suggests Begg.
 Many resorts offer spaces for cosy ceremonies: private beaches, smaller rooms.
 Other favourites of planner include the Bermuda National Gallery and the Bermuda Botanical Gardens, where there’s a gazebo perfect for vows amidst flowers and trees.

 6 Cruise Into Wedded Bliss